 Fauna:

-Asiatic one-horned rhinos are among the rhinos found in Jaldapara, which is widely recognised for its rhino population.
-The grass marsh, which is fantastic for rhinos, offers them a natural environment for their long-term survival.
+Asiatic one-horned rhinos are found in Jaldapara, which is widely recognized for its rhino population.
+The grass marsh, which is fantastic for rhinos, offers them a natural environment for long-term survival.
 Bison, hispid hares, hog deers, sambar, wild boars, and spotted deer populations are also present in Jaldapara.
 Asian elephants also live in the national park.

-The park is home to a variety of hawks, Bengali floricans, Indian hornbills, jungle fowls, peafowl, partridges, and other species.
+The park is home to various hawks, Bengali floricans, Indian hornbills, jungle fowls, peafowl, partridges, and other species.
 Eagles like the crested eagle and the fishing eagle can also be seen.

 Other birds include: